OfirItzhaky/intra-algo/README.md

 - **Python Version:** 3.11
   To ensure compatibility, the platform requires **Python 3.11** (matching the Colab environment used for development).

+> **Note:** See GPU instructions below if you want to use TensorFlow with GPU acceleration.

 - **Package Manager:** pip (recommended)

 ---